tgunr/mcp-client-for-ollama/README.md

 - `d` or `desc` - Show/hide tool descriptions
 - `s` or `save` - Save changes and return to chat
 - `q` or `quit` - Cancel changes and return to chat

+In the model selection interface:
+- Enter the number of the model you want to use
+- `q` or `quit` - Cancel and return to chat

 ### Server Configuration Format